Tips for Cleaner Lungs

 Gargling every day with warm salt water thins out mucus, too.
 Just add a little salt to some boiling water and give it a stir, then add enough cool water to make it warm and not hot.

 Vapour baths also loosen and combat mucus!
-Eucalyptus
+Eucalyptus oil is especially great for draining it all away.

 How do we do it?